Sleep Paralysis or Bangungot - What Is Sleep Paralysis and Stories of Episodes

 Another one I had was when I'm already here on US.
 I was 20 years old at that time and I still have this habit of trying to take a nap in the afternoon.
 Now, of all the sleep paralysis I had, I could say this one was the least scary and when I woke up, I kinda smiled thinking of it.
 Why would a sleep paralysis made me smile?
 Alright, I can't move my body, eyes closed but my mind is awake or should I say half awake and all of a sudden I hear sounds of furnitures being move.
 This went on for minutes and then the study table on the foot of my bed was being moved too!
 I could clearly hear the eeking sound with the furniture being drag on the carpeted floor in my room.

 I felt curious on what's making all the sounds and whose moving the furnitures.
 Then I saw these dwarves that was carrying the study table and moving it around.
 I even remember thinking their so busy their not even bothering me lying there on the bed!
-Well, this didn't scared me but then when it came to the part where I can hear the sound of water, like a river, and the water is overflowing, that scared me and I wanted to wake up but I can't!
-And like what I always feel when having sleep paralysis, I feel so weak, heavy breathing, desperately wanting to wake up but lacking the strength.
+Well, this didn't scare me but then when it came to the part where I can hear the sound of water, like a river and the water is overflowing, that scared me and I wanted to wake up but I can't!
+And like what I always feel when having sleep paralysis, I feel so weak and too sleepy while I desperately try to wake up but lacking the strength, I couldn't and it took me some time.
 Thankfully I broke out of it.

 And when I woke up, it was probably passed 3 pm or almost 4 pm.
 I was sweaty as the afternoon sun had gotten through my window.
-At those times in the afternoon, the sun peeks in my room and it shines on me while I was sleeping.
+At those times in the afternoon, the sun peeks in my room and it shines on me while sleeping.
+Sometimes I think if it has something to do with that as well.
+For what reason?
+I don't know.

 So far I had only two in our current home, I didn't remember which one came first but here they are:

-And so, I was sleeping, the door was open, maybe about 8 inches open and my brother was standing there!
+And so I was sleeping, the door was open of maybe about 8 inches wide and my brother was standing there!
 He spoke to me, I just can't remember what he said that got my attention, that's why I look at the door and saw him standing there.
 I was surprised to see him there by the door looking inside the room (or at me) and he spoke.
 I remember asking him what was he doing here being at home?
-He isn't supposed to be home as he was on deployment, I thought.
-He didn't answered me.
-The thought that he should have been out there scared me and I said ," you're not him! leave."
-The thought that this wasn't really my brother and was somebody else, or something else that has taken his form frightened me.
-I wanted to wake up so bad before this person or entity get any closer to me or get inside the room but I can't.
-I can't move my big toe or any of my fingers.
-I wanted it so bad to break free from it that I had said, " Please God I wanna wake up!"
-And in a snap of a finger, as if I got a sudden strength, I was awake.
-I was just so thankful that my mind remember to call up to Him.
+I am aware he isn't supposed to be home as he was on deployment.
+He didn't answer me.
+The thought that this couldn't be him as he should have been out there on his deployment scared me and I said," You're not him!
+Leave."

 - Seeing A St. Elmo's Fire: How Does It Look Like?